juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-compute.md

 ---
-author: "AWS: Compute"
+title: "AWS: Compute"
-publisher: aws-compute
+slug: aws-compute
 ---

-# AWS: Compute

 ![A screenshot of the AWS Compute instances page, with numbered dots indicating features of interest](aws-compute-instancelist-numdots-en.png "List of AWS compute instances")